-Four years of college-preparatory Engish that include frequent and regular writing, and reading of classic and modern literature.
+Four years of college-preparatory English that includes frequent and regular writing, and reading of classic and modern literature.

 C. MATHEMATICS

 Three years of college-preparatory mathematics that include all topics covered in elementary and advanced algebra and 2-and 3-dimensional geometry.